 Each strand is locked perfectly in place with a thin clear application of silicone adhesive sandwiched in between an inner core collar and outer band collar.
 It's hard to see there's any glue, but it's there, which is especially important to lock and keep the strands from getting pulled out of place.
 The inner collar is flanged on both ends to make the bloom-like flare you see where both sides of the strands flare off the collar.

-Chartreuse White Blend ~ Thin Cut Skirt.
+Chartreuse White Blend ~ 4" Thin Strand Hole In One Skirt.
 Who says you can't breath new life into the old standby colors?
-This pattern breaks up and blends your traditional chartreuse white skirt in a way you've probably not seen it before.
+This pattern breaks up and blends your traditional chartreuse white skirt in a way you and your bass probably haven't seen it before.
 Please enjoy!

 Thin cut skirt (top).
 Full size skirt (bottom).